ElektraInitiative/libelektra/doc/help/kdb-set.md

 To set a key to an empty value:
 	`kdb set user/example/key ""`

+To create bookmarks:

+	kdb set user/sw/elektra/kdb/#0/current/bookmarks
+	kdb set user/sw/elektra/kdb/#0/current/bookmarks/kdb user/sw/elektra/kdb/#0/current

 ## SEE ALSO

+- [kdb(1)](kdb.md) for how to configure the kdb utility and use the bookmarks.
 - For difference between empty and null values, see [elektra-values(7)](elektra-values.md)